sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 ### Teammate development & coaching

 At Sourcegraph, we empower high performers.
-[Learn more about Teammate Development at Sourcegraph.] (../company-info-and-process/working-at-sourcegraph/teammate-development.md)
+[Learn more about Teammate Development at Sourcegraph.](../../../../../../company-info-and-process/working-at-sourcegraph/teammate-development/index.md)

 ## RESOURCES FOR PEOPLE TEAM